 This tour includes:

-- 11 days, 10 nights, all breakfasts and dinners, accommodation and welcome lunch
+- 8 days, 7 nights, all breakfasts and dinners, accommodation

 - Ground transport in the Topbike air-conditioned van - back up vehicle on every ride (except the 'Lipari loop')

 - Airport pick up and drop off in the Topbike A/C van

 - See the full list of inclusions on all Topbike Tours

 - Please pack your bike in a collapsible bag or disposable cardboard box.

 [See our FAQ's and recommendations section on packing your bike]